 What are your best tips for saving on whole foods?

-I’d love to hear your ideas as well!
+I’d love to hear your ideas how how to save on whole foods as well!
 And if you enjoyed this post, please share it with your friends on Facebook — I’d love to hear more viewpoints on this ongoing conversation. 🙂